River Ant: Shipping

-The remains of a Saxon boat were found by the Environment Agency in August 2010 when working on the river during vital flood defence work.
+The remains of an Anglo-Saxon boat were found by the Environment Agency in August 2010 when working on the river during vital flood defence work.
 The boat, around 3 m (9.8 ft) long, had been hollowed out by hand from a single piece of oak and was found at the bottom of the river between Honing Hall and Brown's Hill.
 Five animal skulls were found near the boat, which was taken to specialists in York to be treated with special preservatives.
 Once the treatment has been completed the boat will be delivered to the Castle Museum in Norwich and put on display to the public.

 A special type of Norfolk wherry was used on the Ant, measuring up to 50 × 12 ft.

 Water quality

 The Environment Agency measure the water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 The water quality of the River Ant system was as follows in 2019.

 The reasons for the quality being less than good are largely a result of the physical modification of the channel, and for the North Walsham and Dilham Canal section, the volume of surface water and groundwater abstracted for agriculture and land management.
 Some improvements have been made to this section, as it was rated Bad from 2013 to 2015.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and perfluorooctane sulphonate (PFOS), neither of which had previously been included in the assessment.